zenml-io/zenml/docs/book/mlops-stacks/orchestrators/custom.md

 The `StepEntrypointConfiguration` is the base class that already implements most of the required functionality.
 Let's dive right into it:

-1. The `DEFAULT_SINGLE_STEP_CONTAINER_ENTRYPOINT_COMMAND` is the default
-   entrypoint command for the Docker container.
-2. Some arguments are mandatory for the step entrypoint.
+1. It defines some mandatory arguments for the step entrypoint.
 These are set as constants at the top of the file and used as the minimum required arguments.
 3. The `run()` method uses the parsed arguments to set up all required prerequisites before ultimately executing the step.